TiendaNube/api-docs/resources/shipping_carrier.md

 - All responses with status code *200* from callback URLs has 15min to expire
 - All responses with status code *422* from callback URLs has 1min to expire
-- The responses without status code 200 and 422 it doesn't cached
+- The responses without status code *200* or *422* It doesn't cached

 Endpoints
 ---------